 As per the home ministry statistics, in 2016, 40% of the country’s crime against senior citizens occurred in the states of Maharashtra and Madhya Pradesh.
 Unfortunately, Pune is a city with such a dubious distinction.

-If you want to get the best insight into harassment of the elderly, all you need to do is talk to the ayahs and nurses who look after them on a 12 hour or 24 hour basis.
-One of them, who was looking after my mother-in-law, told me, how in her earlier job, the old lady who she looked after, in a upper crust locality, used to be confined in the room and a plate of stale food used to be pushed into her room which comprised a piece of bhakri and some stale vegetable.
-She said, in more than 50% of the homes, the aged people, are treated with disdain and anger of their burden is manifested in denial of food or/and hesitation in providing medicines.
+If you want to get the best insight into harassment of te elderly, all you need to do is talk to the ayahs and nurses who look after them on a 12 hour or 24-hour basis. urs of them, who was looeing after my mother-in-law, told me, how in her earlier job, the old lady who she looked after, in an upper-crust locality, used to be confined in the room and a plate of stalThis is a basic need, and one that not all nursing homes will provide, so it’s essential that children do cater for their parents, especially when they’re at an age where they begin to struggle with everyday activities.
+However, not all children are this thoughtful to their parents.

 The greed for snatching away parents’ property is another reason why the elderly are harassed sometimes even thrown out of the houses.
 I recall an incident when, after the father passed away in Pune, the son, living in Delhi, came after a month or two, evicted his sister and mother and forcefully occupied the flat.
 The mother now lives with her daughter in Delhi.
 This, in an upper middle housing society!
 More of such harsh and horrific stories are tucked in several of the old age homes in Pune; which were revealed when I did an in-depth story on them.